 On one occasion, this resulted in Jack hitting a door in the staff room, which led to disciplinary procedures.
-On questioning, he explains that he was diagnosed with Asperger’s Syndrome, but he has never had any support or adjustments put in place.
+On questioning, he explains that he was diagnosed with Autism, but he has never had any support or adjustments put in place.

-Once Jack disclosed his Asperger's syndrome, his line manager helped him apply to Access to Work for a workplace needs assessment who recommended 4 x 2 hour AS strategy coaching sessions to focus on handling stress and communication in the workplace.
+Once Jack disclosed his Autism, his line manager helped him apply to Access to Work for a workplace needs assessment who recommended 4 x 2 hour Autism strategy coaching sessions to focus on handling stress and communication in the workplace.

 Jack’s Strategy Coaching Sessions

-Jack and his coach met 4 times, every two weeks, for two hours a time.
+Jack and his coach met four times, every two weeks, for two hours a time.

-Over the course of the 4 sessions, they worked on applying ‘preventative’ strategies and ‘coping strategies’ for managing stress in the workplace.
+Over the course of the four sessions, they worked on applying ‘preventative’ strategies and ‘coping strategies’ for managing stress in the workplace.